MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling.md

 ## Next steps

-Now that you understand how function calling works, you can learn more about how you can use it to enable [planning](../../planning.md) in your AI agents.
+Now that you understand how function calling works, you can now learn how to actually use function calling in Semantic Kernel by referring to the [planning article](../../planning.md)

 > [!div class="nextstepaction"]
 > [Learn more about planning](../../planning.md)